 "Camelot?"
 Dinah echoed questioningly.
 "Why–what–who is the letter from?" she asked, wrestling her thoughts into a coherent train.

 "Oh, a good friend of mine, Clerk Geoffrey.
 He has a wife and two daughters, one of whom is just a little older than you!
 What a lovely thing, don't you agree?" he asked.

 Dinah was silent for a few moments.
-Camelot, of course, was the court of the magnificent King Arthur, who had united the land just five years ago.
+Camelot, of course, was the court of the magnificent King Arthur, who had united the land just ten years ago.
 Camelot was where the knights were said to be the most gallant and courageous in all the land.
 That didn't sound too bad.
 Then her eyes widened.

 Camelot was not only the court of the peerless knights and incredible king, but also of the most beautiful, elegant and fairest noble ladies in all the land.

 "Yes, darling?" her beaming father asked.
 She swallowed, but lifted her chin and said clearly,